NVIDIA/aistore/docs/http_api.md

 <a name="ft7">7</a>: The request returns an HTTP status code 204 if the mountpath is already enabled/disabled or 404 if mountpath was not found.

 <a name="ft8">8</a>: Advanced usage only.
 Use it when the cluster is in split-brain mode.
 E.g, if the original primary proxy's network gets down for a while, the rest proxies vote and select new primary.
 After network is back the original proxy does not join the new primary automatically.
 It results in two primary proxies in a cluster. [↩](#a8)

+<a name="ft9">9</a>: The difference between "Set bucket props" and "Set single bucket prop" is that the single props action requires non-empty "name" and "value", and "value" must be a string; the bucket props action requires "value" to be a full correct cmn.BucketProps structure.
+The list of property names see in [constant list](cmn/api.go) - look for a section 'Header Key enum'[↩](#a9)

 ### Querying information